IBEX-TUDelft/IBEX-game_server/README.md

 }
 ```

-# Working with containers
+# Containerized Setup IBEX game server

 ## Build and deploy

 1. Checkout the code
-2. Copy the .env.example to .env and configure according to your needs
+2. In the docker-compose folder, copy the .env.example to .env and configure according to your needs
 3. run

 ```